ethereum-optimism/optimism/specs/fault-proof-vm.md

 All I/O operations are restricted to a maximum of 4 bytes per operation.
 Any read or write syscall request exceeding this limit will be truncated to 4 bytes.
 Consequently, the return value of sucha read syscall wil also be 4, indicating the actual number of bytes read.

-## Pre-image Communication
+### Pre-image Communication
 The `preimageKey` and `preimageOffset` state are updated via read/write syscalls to the pre-image read and write file descriptors (see [I/O](#io)).
 The `preimageKey` buffers the stream of bytes written to the pre-image write fd.
+The `preimageKey` buffer is shifted to accomodate new bytes written to the end of it.
-Writes to the pre-image write fd resets the `preimageOffset`, indicating the intent to read a new pre-image.
+Each write also resets the `preimageOffset` to 0, indicating the intent to read a new pre-image.

 When handling pre-image reads, the `preimageKey` is used to lookup the pre-imgae data from an oracle.
 A max 4-byte chunk of the pre-image at the `preimageOffset` is returned by the read.
 Each read operation increases the `preimageOffset` by the number of bytes requested (capped at 4 bytes).